IvoSt98/anime-one-piece-quiz/README.md

  Description: Test the functionality of the 'Play Now' button to start the quiz.
 + Click the 'Play Now' button.
 + Verify if the instructions section is hidden and the quiz questions appear.
-+ Expected Result: Instructions section should be hidden, and the first question with answer buttons and score area should be displayed.
++ Expected Result: The instructions section should be hidden, and the first question with answer buttons and score area should be displayed.
 + Status: Pass

 ![Play button onclick](readme-screenshots/playButtonPressed.png)

 3. Answer Buttons OnClick

-Description: Ensure that clicking an answer button updates the score area.
+Description: Ensure that clicking an answer button updates the scoring  area.
 + Click one of the answer buttons.
 + Observe the score area for updates.
 + Expected Result: The score area should update with the correct or incorrect answer count.
 + Status:

-About correct score:
+About the correct score:
 ![Correct answers](readme-screenshots/correctAnswer.png)
-About incorrect score:
+About the incorrect score:
 ![Incorect answers](readme-screenshots/incorrectScore.png)

 4. When the Game Ends